-In light of the library's central role in the University's mission, Princeton University is moving forward with plans for a complete renovation of Firestone Library.
+In light of the library's central role in the University's mission, Princeton University moved forward with plans for a complete renovation of Firestone Library.
 The project was completed without closing the entire Library at any point in the process.

 - Improving navigability and wayfinding throughout the building, especially in the open stacks.